sherifmagdy32/gaming_os_tweaker/README.md

 ### Result

-From a fresh Windows 10 22H2 install and completely updated, and applying all debloat and tweaks scripts, it was able to keep `41` processes, with Process Lasso and Nvidia Driver in the background, so it would be less than `40` if it were bare.
+From a fresh Windows 10 22H2 install and completely updated, and applying all debloat and tweaks scripts, it was able to keep `35` processes, with Process Lasso and Nvidia Driver in the background.
+Had 1.5GB RAM usage.

 No additional tools were used.